wondmgezahu/RAMP/README.md

 # RAMP
 Real-Time Adaptive Motion Planning via Point Cloud-Guided, Energy-Based Diffusion and Potential Fields

+## Method Overview
+Our experiments demonstrate how real-time adaptive motion planning can be effectively applied to pursuit-evasion scenarios with non-holonomic constraints.
+The RAMP framework leverages point cloud data and energy-based diffusion techniques to generate efficient trajectories in the presence of dynamic agents and static obstacles.

 # Physical Robot Demonstrations

 This documentation presents physical robot demonstrations for pursuit-evasion scenarios implemented using our RAMP framework.